machingclee/machingclee.github.io/static/media/389-multiple-env-in-lambda.9953add7.md

 ---
-title: How to work with Multiple ENV files in Serverless Framework?
+title: How to work with Multiple ENV files in Serverless Framework??
 date: 2025-04-24
 id: blog0389
 tag: serverless, nodejs, env